LucHermitte/LucHermitte.github.io/source/about/index.markdown

-Last thing, as French law doesn't let me put all my code snippets under Public Domain, let's say that they are available under BSD 3 clauses license, and under MIT license, and under Boost Software License, and under GPL v3 license.
+Last thing, as French law doesn't let me put all my code snippets under Public Domain, let's say that they are available under BSD 3 clauses license, and under MIT license, and under Boost Software License, and under GPL v3 license, and even under CC 0.
 Choose the one that fits you best.
-(NB: I've to check whether CC 0 makes any sense in that case).